maxi0604/bergbuch/README.md

 My code is licensed under MIT.
 If any significant (i. e. large enough to not be covered as a quote) parts of the book end up here, I do not intend to unlawfully relicense them.

 # Contributions
 Please work through the material yourself.
-Fixing small or stylistic errors would be fine though.
+Fixing small or stylistic errors would be welcome though.